 Almost all of this wiring is routed through penetrations in the aircraft structure.
-Penetrations are strategically located, dedicated conduits for wire, cables, fluid and pneumatic lines.
-Wiring harnesses are typically supported by a clamp that is attached to the air-frame over and adjacent to the penetration.
+Penetrations are strategically located, dedicated conduits for wire, cables, and fluid and pneumatic lines.
+Wiring harnesses are typically supported by a clamp that is attached to the airframe over and adjacent to the penetration.

 Not exactly a pleasant thought to have when you're experiencing turbulence.

-Naturally service techs are on alert to inspect the EWIS to ensure this kind of degradation doesn't happen…or at least to catch it quickly before it causes systems failures/discrepancies.
+Naturally, service techs are on the alert to inspect the EWIS to ensure this kind of degradation doesn't happen…or at least to catch it quickly before it causes systems failures/discrepancies.

 A significant problem however is that a substantial portion of aircraft wiring routing is not easily accessible or visible for inspection.
 This means techs may never see – until it's too late- a wire that is starting to chafe.

 The current system of protection is a legacy practice that has been in place since the 1940s/50s.
-OEM's and techs use glued on nylon grommets on penetration edges to protect against wiring chafe.
-However application is long, slow and costly and both the nylon and glue are subject to degradation and disbonding.
+OEMs and techs use glued-on nylon grommets on the edges of penetrations to protect against wiring chafe.
+However, the application is long, slow, and costly and both the nylon and glue are subject to degradation and disbonding.
 And if the wiring they are protecting is out of sight then potential problems are never seen.

-Spring-Fast grommets provide best-in-class performance, are lighter in weight, offer superior retentive strength and can be removed and reinstalled in the matter of seconds with just finger pressure.
+Spring-Fast grommets provide best-in-class performance, are lighter in weight, offer superior retentive strength, and can be removed and reinstalled in a matter of seconds with just finger pressure.
 No glue!
 Better yet the installed cost is half that of glued nylon grommets.